Jeffro80/Assessments_Analyser/README.md

 Identifies expired students that have at least the passed % of course completed and have not had their entry on the Assessments_<Course_Code> tab of the Enrolments Google Sheet updated.
-Graduated students are removed from the output.
+Graduated students are removed from the output as are students that expired less than 30 days prior to the date the report was run.

 ### Required Files

 - Analysis File
 - Assessments Download File
+- Expiry Dates File
 - Graduation Dates File

 ### Notes